TemboPlus-Frontend/frontend-core-js/docs/currency.md

 ## Overview

 - Represents individual currencies with complete information including symbols, names, and formatting rules
-- Provides static properties for direct access to currencies using ISO codes (uppercase and lowercase)
+- Provides static properties for direct access to currencies using ISO codes (uppercase only)
+- Provides static properties for direct access to currencies using full names (e.g., `UNITED_STATES_DOLLAR`)
 - Includes methods for validating and retrieving currency information
 - Follows a singleton pattern for consistent data access

-## Installation

-The Currency class works in Deno projects.
-Make sure you have the following files:

-- `currency.ts`: The main Currency class implementation
-- `currencies.json`: JSON data containing all currency information
+- Prevents direct instantiation - only accessible through static methods or properties

 ## Basic Usage